Grades 6-8 · Starting with Grade 6

 Todd Deshane

-Todd brings years of teen teaching and mentorship, helping boys and parents engage this material with trust, clarity, and honest conversation.
+Todd brings years of teen teaching and mentorship, helping students and parents engage this material with trust, clarity, and honest conversation.

 • Serves on the church IT team